ozhankaraman/talos-sandbox/README.md

 ### Required Information

 - ✅ IP address of the Proxmox VM where Talos will be deployed
-- ✅ Harbor container registry credentials (username and password)
+- ✅ Harbor container registry credentials (username and password), If you dont have harbor you need to clean up it's definitions from patches.
 - ✅ Network CIDR for your local network

 ---